MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-troubleshoot-connectivity.md

 ms.author: alazad
 ---
 # Troubleshoot PolyBase Kerberos connectivity
-You can use an interactive diagnostics tool, that has been built into PolyBase, to help troubleshoot authentication problems when using PolyBase against a Kerberos-secured Hadoop cluster.
+You can use an interactive diagnostics tool that has been built into PolyBase to help troubleshoot authentication problems when using PolyBase against a Kerberos-secured Hadoop cluster.

-This article serves as a guide to walk through the debugging process of such issues by leveraging this tool, which is built into PolyBase.
+This article serves as a guide to walk through the debugging process of such issues by leveraging this tool.

 ## Prerequisites